Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/PerceptionCamera.md

 ```
 _Example rendered object info for a single object_

-The RenderedObjectInfoLabeler records a list of all objects visible in the Camera image, including its instance ID, resolved label ID and visible pixels.
-If Unity cannot resolve objects to a label in the IdLabelConfig, it does not record these objects.
+The `RenderedObjectInfoLabeler` records a list of all objects visible in the camera image, including their instance IDs, resolved label IDs, and visible pixel counts.
+If Unity cannot resolve objects to a label in the `IdLabelConfig`, it does not record these objects.

 ### Keypoint Labeler